jshackles2019/hello-world/README.md

 Hello hello!

 The name John and I am currently studying all that is IT.
-Becoming drawn to Python, Java, and JS as langauages and Linu as an OS.
+Becoming drawn to Python, Java, and JS as langauages and Linux as an OS.
 Only way is up from here!